What's Your Most Embarrassing Talent?

-According to the Anti-Bullying Alliance (the kind of name you'd hear come out of a Marvel/David Cameron brainstorm), over half of all British school kids are bullied out of a hobby they're talented in and have a passion for because they're worried that they're going to have the piss taken out of them for it.
-That's both sad and kind of ridiculous (just take up something really fucking cool, like amateur magic or judo, then no one will take the piss – duh) and made us wonder which foiled Godunovs or overly shy Nigel Kennedys the world has been denied because of idiotic school bullies.
+According to the Anti-Bullying Alliance (the kind of name you'd hear come out of a Marvel/David Cameron brainstorm), over half of all British school kids are bullied out of a hobby they're talented in and have a passion for because they're worried that they're going to be teased.
+That's both sad and kind of ridiculous (just take up something really fucking cool, like amateur magic or judo, then no one will make fun of you—duh) and made us wonder how many great talents the world has been denied because of idiotic school bullies.

-To find out, we went asked some people a question: What's your most embarrassing talent?
+To find out, we asked some people a question: What's your most embarrassing talent?

 Bill, 21 (left) and Ed, 26.

 Bill: I can suck my big toe.
-I used to bite my toenails, innit.
+I used to bite my toenails.

 Tasty.
-Have you ever brought that out at a party before?
+Have you ever brought that out at a party?

-Nah, but I might do now you've mentioned it.
+Nah, but I might now that you've mentioned it.
 The response from my friends usually isn't great, though.
-I’ve got a pretty abnormally big toe anyway, so they’re like “Why would you put that in your mouth?”
+I’ve got a pretty abnormally big to, so they’re like “Why would you put that in your mouth?”

 Fair enough.
 Does that talent transfer to anywhere else on your body?

 It does not.
 I’m not that talented.
 What’s your talent, Ed?

 Ed: I can Morris dance (English folk dancing) to a very high standard.